Average Cost of Living in Portland

 How does Portland compare to other northeast cities?

-Among northeastern cities in our database, Portland ranks near the middle for cost of living.
+Among northeastern cities in our database, Portland ranks on the higher end for cost of living.
 Nearby alternatives include Portsmouth and Augusta.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Portland?